READY Compass · Erasmus+ · 15 questions

 Willing + Capable

 Place.
-Set clear norms before the intern arrives.
 This organisation can deliver.
-Make sure both sides know exactly what that looks like.
+Use the conversation to set clear norms before the intern arrives, so that both sides know exactly what good looks like.

 Remove friction